Valkinsenn/frontend-mentor--sunnyside-agency-landing-page/README.md

 // Sets the default value for the menu button's status: let menuOpen = false

-// Adds a click event listener to the menu button, so that if the menuOpen variable is false, it adds the .open class to the menuBtn element, but if it's true, takes it away: menuBtn.addEventListener("click", () => {
+// Adds a click event listener to the menu button: menuBtn.addEventListener("click", () => {
   if (!menuOpen) {
     menuBtn.classList.add("open")